New variants of Perfect Non-crossing Matchings: Doubly collinear points

 Let $S_{n^-,n^+}$ be the optimal solution to the $\mA\mB$ problem where we are restricted to the first $n^-$ points of $B^-$, the first $n^+$ points of $B^+$, and the first $n^-+n^+$ red points.
 The red point farthest from $x$ must be connected to one of the two extremal blue points, which gives us the recurrence

 Using this formula we can compute the solutions to all subproblems in $O(n^2)$ time.
 Constructing an optimal matching is easily done in $O(n)$ time once we have all $S_{n^-,n^+}$ values. \end{proof}

-To construct a faster algorithm for \MinMaxB{}, we notice that there exists an optimal matching of a special form.
+To construct a faster algorithm for \MinMaxB{}, we notice that there exists (also in the two-sided case) an optimal matching of a special form.
 It can be obtained from an arbitrary optimal matching by applying local changes that do not change the objective value.

 \begin{lemma} There exists an optimal matching for \MinMaxB{} of the following form.
 For each half-line $l'$, the points of $\capP{l'}$ that are matched in the small incident sector are consecutive points, see \cref{fig:dcSpecialMatchingExamples}c. \end{lemma}